 Wattle Grove Reserve, McKinnon

 The area 20m south of the hit-up wall at Wattle Grove Reserve is an off-leash area.
 All other areas are on-leash at all times.

 Location: Wattle Grove, McKinnon

 Any Glen Eira parks not listed above are exclusively on-leash.

+Off-leash areas are still public areas.
+They are open for all to enjoy, not just dog owners.
 Not everyone likes dogs and some people are intimidated by even small dogs, so never let your dog jump up on people.

 If your dog doesn’t return when you call it or you have difficulty controlling your dog, you should never let it off its leash.

 We regularly patrol our parks and open spaces to ensure owners are meeting their obligations.
 If you’re found doing the wrong thing, significant fines can apply.